learn-co-curriculum/python-programming-univbasics-the-assignment-expression/README.md

 |x = 12| A bare word and a constant| `x` now points to `12` |

 That first line is a little bit tricky.
 You might be thinking "Hey, that's not math!"
 You're right.
-This is evaluating expressions in Ruby, so things are a bit more interesting.
+This is evaluating expressions in Python, so things are a bit more interesting.

 > **FURTHER GROWTH**: When you learn the _variable lookup expression_ in two
 > lessons, come back to this lesson and use the _variable lookup expression_ to
-> see what's inside `x` and `y` after Ruby evaluates the expression:
+> see what's inside `x` and `y` after Python evaluates the expression:
 `x = 2 * (y = 3 * 2)`.

 ## Conclusion